-Situated along a ravine known as "La Gravina," Matera is best known for its "sassi" -- ancient cave dwellings in the city's old town that date back to the 3rd century.
+Situated along a ravine known as "La Gravina," Matera is best known for its "sassi" -- ancient cave dwellings in the city's old town that have been inhabited for approximately 7,000 years.

 In fact, the Sassi di Matera are believed to be some of Italy's first human settlements.

 "What makes Matera's architecture especially unique is the size and complexity of this rupestral or 'composed of rock' old city," says Tonio Creanza, founder of Messors, a local organization offering workshops in art restoration and rupestral reconstruction.

 "This phenomenon is due to the huge amount of natural tufa bedrock available on the edge of the ravine."

 People began inhabiting the caves, he says, in their natural states, eventually carving into them to enlarge their space and extracting that rock to build onto the caves' exteriors.

 "This results in the odd, almost shocking look of the sassi: a mix of negative (carving) and positive (building) architecture that contrast one another in their approach and technique."